2020 Legislative Agenda

 Training for Library Trustees

-This bill, currently in the (insert committees) would require board of trustee members to complete a minimum of two hours of continuing education credits per year.
+This bill, currently in Senate Education and Assembly Libraries and Education Technology would require board of trustee members to complete a minimum of two hours of continuing education credits per year.

 Library trustees play an important role in the success and long-term growth of their libraries.
 Their actions effect policy, personnel and finances.
 Currently, the state does not require library trustees to obtain any formal training.